ccmucdenver/ccm-docs/docs/python.md

     conda activate myenv
     conda  install -c conda-forge netCDF4 PyGrib

-Finally, use pip to install packages that cannot be found even on on conda-forge:
+Finally, use pip to install packages that cannot be found even on conda-forge:

     pip install MesoPy